joyrider3774/blips_playdate/README.md

 Once a new level pack has been created you can then load it, and you will be in the level selector. just press A or select "Create Level" from the menu and start creating your own levels.
 The level editor will know when a level has been changed, so it will ask you, if you want to save whenever you quit back to the level selector.
 The level editor will also automatically choose a filename for the levels, you don't need to worry about this.
-Once your level pack is finished you can just zip your level pack directory and release it to the public.
-They will then have to unzip your level pack in the level packs directory and it will be shown inside the game.
+Once your level pack is finished you can just zip your level pack directory or export it to bips ascii format and release it to the public.
+They will then have to unzip or place your (ascii) level pack in the level packs directory and it will be shown inside the game.

 User made levels and packs are saved in the "levelpacks" folder from the games data folder.